 The university will take prompt and equitable corrective measures to stop Prohibited Discrimination or Harassment, to remedy the effects of Prohibited Discrimination or Harassment, and to prevent future instances of Prohibited Discrimination, Harassment and Retaliation.
-If the university initiates an investigation, it will be impartial.
+If the university initiates an investigation, it will be performed by a neutral investigator.
 In responding to incidents of Prohibited Discrimination, the university will follow state and federal law, university polices and any applicable collective bargaining agreements.
 Employees and Students may also choose to exercise applicable grievances rights.
-A complaining party's options will be explained to that person by AAEO or the Title IX Coordinator, as appropriate.
+A complaining party's options, including external reporting options, will be explained to that person by AAEO or the Title IX Coordinator, as appropriate.

-- A. Against a Student: If the underlying incident involves Sex Discrimination, Sexual Harassment or Retaliation arising out of an act of Sex Discrimination against a Student, meaning that the Student is the alleged bad actor, the university will follow the process outlined in the sexual misconduct standard operating procedures, referenced below.
-If it relates to other forms of Prohibited Discrimination, Harassment or Retaliation against a Student, the University will follow the process outlined in the Student in the Student or Retaliation against a Student, the University will follow the process outlined in the Student Conduct Code. - B. Against an Employee or Campus Community Member: If the underlying action involves Prohibited Discrimination, Harassment, Sexual Harassment or Retaliation against an Employee or Campus Community Member, meaning that the Employee or Campus Community Member is the alleged bad actor, the university will generally follow: (1) The employee discrimination complaint process for complaints made by Employees and Campus Community Members; or (2) The Student discrimination complaint process for complaints made by Students.
+- A. Against a Student: If the underlying incident involves Sex Discrimination, Sexual Harassment or Retaliation arising out of an act of Sex Discrimination against a Student, meaning that the Student is the alleged wrongdoer, the university will follow the process outlined in the sexual misconduct standard operating procedures, referenced below.
+If it relates to other forms of Prohibited Discrimination, Harassment or Retaliation against a Student, the University will follow the process outlined in the Student Conduct Code. - B. Against an Employee or Campus Community Member: If the underlying action involves Prohibited Discrimination, Harassment, Sexual Harassment or Retaliation against an Employee or Campus Community Member, meaning that the Employee or Campus Community Member is the alleged wrongdoer, the university will generally follow: (1) The employee discrimination complaint process for complaints made by Employees and Campus Community Members; or (2)

+The Student discrimination complaint process for complaints made by Students.
 Both of these processes are referenced below.